mkobuolys/kazlauskas-dev/blog/2023-06-05-rotary-passcode-static-design/index.md

 }
 ```

-We need 10 cut outs for the dial numbers.
+We need 10 cutouts for the dial numbers.
 So start from the calculated first dial number position and go around the arc clockwise this time.
 For each hole, draw a circle of the same radius as the dial number and apply the clear blend mode for it.

 ```dart title="rotary_dial_foreground_painter.dart"
 import 'dart:math' as math;